Krupa monastery

 The Krupa Monastery (Манастир Крупа) is the 17th century Serbian Orthodox monastery on the Krupa river in Croatia.
-It is one of the oldest Orthodox monasteries in Croatia, alongside Krka and Dragović monasteries.
+It is one of the oldest Eastern Orthodox monasteries in Croatia, alongside Krka and Dragović monasteries.

 Location

 It is located on the southern slopes of the Velebit mountain, halfway between the towns of Obrovac and Knin.

 History

 According to the folk tradition, the monastery was built in 1317 by monks from Bosnia with the financial support from the Serbian king Milutin, later renovated by King Stefan Dečanski and Emperor Dušan, and in the 15th and 16th centuries endowed by Saint Angelina of Serbia.
 However, as the monastery has Gothic-style windows which was uncommon for the Orthodox Church, it was suggested the monastery was probably built by immigrating monks around 1642.

 Cretan priest Ioannis Apakas painted four "throne icons" for the iconostasis in c.1600.
 Georgije Mitrofanović painted the walls in 1620–22.
-In the 1760s, Serbian writer and educator, Dositej Obradović, lived and worked in Krupa, while in the 1860s, major Serbian realist author, Simo Matavulj, lived and was educated in the monastery.
+In the 1760s, Serbian writer and educator Dositej Obradović lived and worked in Krupa, while in the 1860s, major Serbian realist author Simo Matavulj lived and was educated in the monastery.
 Gerasim Zelić also lived there in the 18th century.
 It was completely renovated in 1855.

-The surrounding konaks were burnt to the ground by the Ustaše during the World War II, who also destroyed the interior of the monastery turning it into their military post.
-In the 1950s the construction of the large belfry began but was never finished.
+The surrounding konaks were burnt to the ground by the Ustaše during the World War II, who also destroyed the interior of the monastery, turning it into their military post.
+In the 1950s, the construction of the large belfry began but was never finished.
 After the outbreak of the Croatian War of Independence in 1991, the well-known monastery treasury was displaced from Krupa.
-During the Operation Storm the monastery sustained damages and the local Orthodox Serbs, so as the priests, went into exile in Serbia.
-The belfry and the bells were damaged, so as the chapel, while the interior was looted and partially demolished.
-Since 2000, partial reconstruction of Krupa began.
+During the Operation Storm, the monastery sustained damage and the local Orthodox Serbs, as well as the priests, went into exile in Serbia.
+The belfry and the bells were damaged, as was the chapel, while the interior was looted and partially demolished.
+Since 2000, the partial reconstruction of Krupa has begun.
 It included numerous works, such as the construction and painting of the small additional church (paraklis) and the partial adaptation of the unfinished belfry.
-Some of the artifacts were returned in 2010.
-Since the mid-2010s, the government of the Republic of Croatia also helped with the renovation of the monastery.
+Some of the artefacts were returned in 2010.
+Since the mid-2010s, the government of the Republic of Croatia has also contributed to the monastery's renovation.

 History of the monastery was written in the 18th century chronicles of the Bishop of Dalmatia, Simeon Končarević.